Direct Graduate PLUS Loan

 You may borrow up to the full cost of your education, less other financial aid including Federal Direct Loans, scholarships, grants, and tuition remission.
 If you receive additional aid or if your cost of attendance is reduced through a change in residency, your Graduate Plus eligibility will be adjusted.

 View the cost of attendance.

 The Federal Direct Graduate PLUS Loan is a federal loan that enables graduate and professional students with good credit histories to help meet educational expenses.

 Even though the Graduate PLUS Loan is available to all graduate and professional students regardless of financial need, you must still file the FAFSA to be eligible.

 The Graduate PLUS Loan has a higher interest rate than Federal Direct Loans and students should exhaust their Federal Direct Loan eligibility before applying for a Graduate PLUS Loan.
 A credit check is required, although credit requirements are less stringent than for alternative student loans.

 For additional information concerning Federal Direct Loans including interest rates, fees, consolidation, deferments, and loan calculators, go to the Federal Student Aid website.

 If you have an endorsed plus loan or an appeal approved you are required to complete the PLUS counseling component on the Federal Student Aid website.
 The Department of Education will inform you at the time of your appeal approval or when your PLUS loan is endorsed to complete this new PLUS counseling requirement.
-This item will appear as a To-Do list item under your MyUB and must be completed prior to the disbursement of your endorsed or appeal approved PLUS loan.
+This item will appear as a To-Do list item in your MyUBalt portal and must be completed prior to the disbursement of your endorsed or appeal approved PLUS loan.
 Information for PLUS counseling requirements can be found at the Federal Student Aid website.